Uniqueness of least energy solutions to the fractional Lane-Emden equation in the ball: Notations and preliminary results

 is a solution obtained by minimization on $H^s_0(\Omega) \setminus \{0\}$ of the functional $\Phi :H^s_0(\Omega)\to \R$ defined as

 under the constraint

-The assumption $\lambda < \lambda_1(\Omega)$ guarantees that $\Phi$ is coercive, so that the existence of a minimizer follows by the direct method of the Calculus of Variations, together with the compactness of the embedding $H^s_0(\Omega) \hookrightarrow L^{p+1}(\Omega)$.
+The existence of a minimizer follows by the direct method of the Calculus of Variations, together with the compactness of the embedding $H^s_0(\Omega) \hookrightarrow L^{p+1}(\Omega)$.
 By generalizing \cite[Proposition 3.1]{franzinalicheri}, one can prove that minimizers are bounded in $\Omega$, and therefore belong to $C^s(\overline{\Omega})$ by \cite[Proposition 7.2]{rosoton}.
 Moreover, assuming some regularity on the boundary of $\Omega$, the function

 where $u$ solves \eqref{eq:mainpreliminary}, and $d(x) = \text{dist}(x;\partial \Omega)$, is also H\"{o}lder-continuous up to the boundary (see \cite[Proposition 7.4]{rosoton}).
 This allows to define a suitable notion of normal derivative: